Rules and Guidelines

 Judging and Awards

 Within each category, each judge's ranking (not raw score) for the aquascapes will be harmonically averaged to determine the overall placing of aquascapes within the category.
 Awards (1st, 2nd and 3rd place) will be given to the three highest placed aquascapes.
 Overall placings 4~10 be acknowledged as "top ten" (presented in aquarium volume order, not placing order!).
-There is no ribbon or other physical award for top ten; it is a bragging rights award only.
+There is no monetary or physical award for top ten; it is a bragging rights award only.

 After the winners are tabulated, the judges will also choose, by vote, a Best of Show Aquascape from the Aquatic Garden categories, and a Most Innovative Aquascape from all categories.
 They will communicate with each other over this decision.